-This task serves to determine to which selection committee your application will be assigned.
+The Proposed Field of Research serves to determine to which selection committee your application will be assigned.
 Applications related to health research will be channeled to the Canadian Institutes of Health Research (CIHR) selection committee, those related to natural sciences and/or engineering to the Natural Sciences and Engineering Research Council (NSERC) selection committee, and those related to social sciences and/or humanities will go to the Social Sciences and Humanities Research Council (SSHRC) selection committee.
 For more information, please refer to Selecting the Appropriate Federal Granting Agency.
-When applying to the SSHRC area of research, please also consider the information found on SSHRC's website.
+If selecting "Social Sciences and/or Humanities," please also consider the information found on SSHRC's website.